pdebuyl/euroscipy_document/budget.rst

 The conference will take place at the Université Libre de Bruxelles (ULB), on the campus Solbosch.
-The rooms for the conference are provided at the cost for members of the university as two organizers are part of the ULB.
+The rooms for the conference are provided at the cost for members of the university as several organizers are part of the ULB.

 Cost information for ULB lecture rooms
 --------------------------------------